 It is likely that the MSO iAnthus failed to file their paperwork due to the issues stemming from Gotham Green.
 They had initially received an extension to file their paperwork due to COVID-19 and still could not make the deadline.
 The paperwork was due in early April.
 It is quite possible they are seeking to hide significant losses.

 The MSO iAnthus initiated a review process and hired Canaccord Genuity Corp. as its financial advisor.
-The MSO iAnthus’ special committee of the board of directors is working to complete the review of a range of alternatives.
-According to a press release from iAnthus Canaccord has received several expressions of interest which if completed, would repay the Secured Debentures in full and in cash.
+The MSO iAnthus’ special committee of the board of directors is working on completing the review of a range of alternatives.
+According to a press release from iAnthus, Canaccord has received several expressions of interest which, if completed, would repay the Secured Debentures in full and in cash.

 The Troubles of the MSO iAnthus

-The MSO iAnthus’ trouble began in April when their Founder and former CEO Hadley Ford resigned after the company defaulted on a large loan.
-Ford was also found to have accepted a loan of $100,000 from Gotham Green managing partner Jason Adler, according to a source.
+The MSO iAnthus’ trouble began in April.
+Their Founder and former CEO Hadley Ford resigned after the company defaulted on a large loan.
+Ford also accepted a loan of $100,000 from Gotham Green managing partner Jason Adler, according to a source.